 Arne Duncan served as U.S. secretary of education from 2009-2016.
 He is currently a managing partner at Emerson Collective, where he leads a comprehensive effort to improve opportunities for young people in urban areas.
 With

-Chicago CRED, Duncan and Emerson Collective are first focusing on Chicago residents between the ages of 17 and ...
+Chicago CRED, Duncan and Emerson Collective are first focusing on Chicago residents between the ages of 17 and 24 who are neither working nor in school, many of whom ...